-15% off your first order*.

 Autumn is also acorn season. acorns fall from the oak trees.
 If you find any in the paddocks/meadows, try to change change the horses' pasture or or fence around the oak trees..
 This will prevent the horses from reaching them.

-4. Temperature and feeling
+4. Temperature and feel

-5. Mowing
+5. Shearing

 6. Foot care

-Common pathologies: crevices and mud scabies
+Common pathologies: cracks and mud scabies

-• Cutting or mow the hair of the affected area
+• Cut or trim hair affected area

 • Clean the area gently without rubbing to disinfect